Elevating roads prevents flooding from blocking escape routes. Elevated bridges prevent the disruption of drainage patterns.

 About elevated roads and bridges

 In order to maintain dry access to roads and bridges during flood events, local governments may choose to elevate this infrastructure above a certain flood level.
 Low-lying roads are at risk of flooding which blocks possible escape routes.
 Bridges can impede the flow of water causing the water to back up and flood surrounding areas.
 Road crossings should have sufficient bridge openings and adequate culvert capacity so that roads do not disrupt drainage patterns.
 Roadways drainage systems must be updated accordingly when they are elevated.
-Local entities have to be sure that roads are graded accordingly and the system is upgraded accordingly.
+Local entities have to be sure that roads are graded accordingly and that the system is upgraded accordingly.
 It is also important to routinely maintain roadways and waterways because debris can build up along bridges which adversely affects water flow and can lead to damage of surrounding structures and roadways.

 Road raising project to combat flooding in Miami Beach, Florida